ChatGPT Streaming Stops Mid-Word: Recover the Reply

 Ordered by hit rate, highest first.

-How to judge: Open DevTools, Network tab, filter to “conversation”.
-A red or canceled SSE entry around the stop time confirms the drop.
+How to judge: Open DevTools, Network tab, filter to conversation.
+A red or (canceled) entry around the stop time confirms the drop.

 2. Browser tab was backgrounded

-Chrome and Safari throttle background tabs aggressively.
-If you switched away mid-stream, the stream may have been suspended and then closed.
+Chrome and Safari throttle background tabs aggressively, and a suspended tab drops the streaming connection.
 Returning to the tab does not resume it.

-Ad blockers, privacy extensions, or “AI helper” extensions that hook into the page can corrupt the SSE stream or inject errors that abort it.
+Ad blockers, privacy extensions, and “AI helper” extensions that hook into the page can misidentify the persistent stream as a tracker and kill it, or inject errors that abort it.

-How to judge: Open ChatGPT in an incognito window with no extensions.
-If streaming is clean there, an extension is the culprit.
+How to judge: Open ChatGPT in an incognito window with extensions disabled.
+Clean streaming there points at an extension.

-How to judge: Disconnect VPN or move to a personal network.
-If long answers now complete, the network was killing the SSE.
+How to judge: Disconnect the VPN or move to a personal network.
+If long answers now complete, the network was killing the stream.

 On iOS and Android, switching apps or losing signal closes the streaming connection.
-The partial reply stays in the UI but no resume happens.
+The partial reply stays on screen but no resume happens.

 How to judge: Was the screen on and the app foregrounded the whole time?
 If not, that is the cause.